nutellaimw/CycleWare/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/nutellaimw/CycleWare/refs/heads/main/CycleWare.lua"))()
 ```

 Differently of other scripts, CycleWare does not use imagelabels as the cursor.
-Instead, we use the MouseIcon, which offers 0 delay on mouse.
+Instead, we use the MouseIcon, which offers 0 delay on mov.
 The only thing in usage as imagelabel is the hitmarker.
 But we plan to change that in the future.